FitDiff: Robust monocular 3D facial shape and reflectance estimation using Diffusion Models: Related Work

 \subsection{Diffusion Models}

 Inspired by~\cite{Sohl-Dickstein2015,song2019generative,song2021scorebased,song2020improved}, the authors of~\cite{NEURIPS2021_49ad23d1} showed that DMs can perform better than the widely used GAN-based methods in image synthesis tasks.
-DMs learn to model a data distribution $\mathcal{P}(x)$ by gradually injecting normally distributed noise as a $T$-length Markov Chain and predicting the denoised data in each step.
-The reverse denoising process can be used as the sampling procedure.
-The high-quality samples and the more stable training have attracted the attention of the research community leading to a great variety of applications in image generation~\cite{DBLP:journals/corr/abs-2102-12092,ho2022classifier,Rombach_2022_CVPR}, text-to-image~\cite{nichol2021glide, Kim_2022_CVPR}, text-to-3D~\cite{poole2022dreamfusion}, Pointcloud~\cite{Zhou_2021_ICCV,zeng2022lion,Lyu2021ACP} and Mesh~\cite{Liu2023MeshDiffusion} generation.
-One significant limitation of DMs is their sampling speed, which is hindered by their iterative generative nature.
-Despite the introduction of DDIMs~\cite{song2020denoising}, which helped decrease sampling time, a significant amount of computational resources is still necessary for each iteration step.
-Initial approaches like ~\cite{vahdat2021score, sinha2021d2c} and then Latent Diffusion Models(LDMs)~\cite{Rombach_2022_CVPR} perform the diffusion process in the latent space, instead of the pixel space, while achieving comparable performance in image synthesis.
-Extensions of those methods broaden the applications into medicine~\cite{10.1007/978-3-031-18576-2_12}, text-to-audio~\cite{liu2023audioldm}, and video creation~\cite{blattmann2023videoldm}.
-On top of that, some approaches~\cite{Lin_2023_CVPR,Wu_2023_ICCV} use a pre-trained LDM as priors.
-Closest to our work, two other diffusion-based facial models~\cite{zhang2023dreamface,wang2022rodin} were presented.
-Both of them employ a coarse-to-fine approach to attain precise identity details, in contrast to our single-stage methodology.
-Furthermore, Rodin~\cite{wang2022rodin} uses an implicit representation~\cite{Chan_2022_CVPR} for facial shape, while our approach integrates a fully-controllable 3DMM model.
+The high-quality samples and the more stable training have attracted the attention of the research community leading to a great variety of applications in image generation~\cite{vahdat2021score, sinha2021d2c, Rombach_2022_CVPR, DBLP:journals/corr/abs-2102-12092,ho2022classifier,Rombach_2022_CVPR}, text-to-image~\cite{nichol2021glide, Kim_2022_CVPR}, text-to-3D~\cite{poole2022dreamfusion}, Pointcloud~\cite{Zhou_2021_ICCV,zeng2022lion,Lyu2021ACP} and Mesh~\cite{Liu2023MeshDiffusion} generation.
+Closest to our work, other diffusion-based facial models~\cite{zhang2023dreamface,wang2022rodin, Paraperas_2023_ICCV} were presented.
+Unlike our single-stage methodology, the former two employ a coarse-to-fine approach to attain identity information.
+Furthermore, Rodin~\cite{wang2022rodin} uses an implicit representation~\cite{Chan_2022_CVPR} for facial shape but doesn't prioritize faithful reconstruction of the input facial identity.
+On the contrary, \ourname{} integrates a fully controllable 3DMM model, facilitating the generation of high-quality facial avatars that accurately represent the input identity.
+On the other hand, Relightify~\cite{Paraperas_2023_ICCV} uses an unconditional denoising network for filling partially completed facial UV maps extracted from third-party models.
+Although it may seem similar to our proposed methodology, \ourname{} has several advantages over Relightify, which we discuss in detail in Section~\ref{sec:discusssions}.